Cincinnati Comets

-The Cincinnati Comets was an American soccer club based in Cincinnati, Ohio that was a member of the American Soccer League.
-The Comets won the ASL in 1972, led by 16-year-old Costa Rican-American midfielder Ringo Cantillo who would win Most Valuable Player that year.
+The Cincinnati Comets was an American soccer club based in Cincinnati, Ohio, that was a member of the American Soccer League.
+The Comets won the ASL in 1972, led by 16-year-old Costa Rican-American midfielder Ringo Cantillo who won Most Valuable Player that year.
 At the time Cantillo was a high school student at McNicholas High School and living with head coach Nick Capurro.
-Cantillo would go on to win MVP 3 more times in the ASL.
-The following year in 1973 the Comets would advance to the championship again ultimately losing to the New York Apollo.
+Cantillo went on to win MVP three more times in the ASL.
+The following year in 1973 the Comets advanced to the championship again ultimately losing to the New York Apollo.